 This formula has proven to be highly effective in refining the texture of my skin.
 It has also dramatically reduced the mixture of whiteheads and blackheads on my nose and it has brightened my skin.
 My paramount complaint is that for the first six weeks of using it, my skin flaked, peeled and itched.
 Wearing foundation was an exercise in faith, patience and self-acceptance of my flaky face.
 Eagle-eyed friends were sympathetic, understanding and amused.
 Yet, it is worth it if you’re a trooper who focuses on results.
 Ideally, one should not stop using prescription retinoids until the container is finished.

 After using this prescription, I’d like to find alternatives that are high on efficacy and low on irritation.
 I’d say that prescription retinoids are an excellent ally if one has acne prone skin or if one simply wants a product that performs like a Jedi.
-Retinoids offer anti-aging properties that work harder than conventional topical anti-aging creams.
-It should be noted that if one is pregnant or breast-feeding, retinoids are not recommended and it is exceedingly important to ensure you wear sunscreen.
+Retinoids offer anti-ageing properties that work harder than conventional topical anti-ageing creams.
+It should be noted that if one is pregnant or breastfeeding, retinoids are not recommended or you should at least discuss it with your physician and it is exceedingly important to ensure you wear sunscreen.
 Retinoids make skin much more photo-sensitive (reactive to sun exposure).

 Cost Effective and Over the Counter Retinoid Options